nkokkos/CO_monitoring_with_nerves/firmware/readme.md

 VintageNet.all_interfaces()
 ```

-## Check all environment in the firmare:
+## Check all environment in the firmware:
 ```
 Application.get_all_env(:firmware)
 ```